 - What is the predicted distribution of the above 9 invasive species under climate change conditions?

-The species distribution models will have direct value to managers and decision makers as they create plans for control and eradication throughout Minnesota.
+This research team created predictive model maps of 10 terrestrial invasive weed species on Minnesota’s Noxious Weed List to make early detection easier and improve eradication efforts.
+The models provide value to managers and decision makers as they create plans for control and eradication throughout Minnesota.